syncloudsoftech/taktak/README.md

 - Follow your favorite creators
 - Comment on videos
 - Real-time chat with other users
-- Latest news from Google News feed
+- Latest news via Google News
+- Push notifications

 ## Screenshots